ommmm/ikewai-data/README.md

 **Latitudes and Longitudes:** All latitudes (y, or N-S) and longitudes (x, or E-W) should be in **decimal degrees**.
 Do not use degree minute second or decimal minute formats..Do not include letters (such as N or W) with these entries: they should be simple numeric values.
 In Hawaii, longitude will be a negative number.
 Column headings should include the full word “Latitude” and “Longitude”, not abbreviations.

+**REVISED**: Include more data columns if they help you see, track, sort, or select information more easily.
+Here, site information could be a separate file, or can be incorporated if it simplifies analysis.

 **4. DATA DEFINITIONS**

 **A Data Definitions page** is a separate sheet to add definitions or descriptions for each column header, including full names of abbreviations and all units.
 This is also the place to include equipment notes, lab information, lab methods, detection limits and their numeric substitutions, and any other general observations or notes that do not have a place within the spreadsheet but need to be kept with the datasheet.
 If exporting a workbook as csv files, this can be saved as a separate page, possibly as text rather than csv, and should be kept with the data files as **scientific metadata** (e.g., similar name, zipped together).

 If you have **geospatial coordinates**, the Data Definitions page **must** include a description of **(1) the source** of the geospatial coordinates (e.g., field-measured with GPS, or specific phone app; estimated visually from Google maps in the lab; GPS from earlier site characterization; pre-existing source such as CWRM well record, etc.), and **(2) the datum** of the source.

+**EXAMPLE** of a Data Definitions sheet to accompany a dataset:

 **5. BEST PRACTICES**